mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 ## Next executable boundary

 1. Preserve P4 at owner audit `270feca`, P5 at `0bc0d37`, P6/A1/A2 at
-   `75d36ab`/`4f772fd`/`c9d8be1`, and terminal A3 at `3ed4c43`.
-Do not
+   `75d36ab`/`4f772fd`/`c9d8be1`, terminal A3 at `3ed4c43`, and the
-   reinterpret unimplemented designs, losing families, the handwritten CSS reader, killed EUW, inadmissible P6/A1/A2 rows, or the killed conforming P6 atom as a candidate.
+   post-P6 owner ruling at `40d8b4c`.
+Do not reinterpret unimplemented designs, losing families, the handwritten CSS reader, killed EUW, inadmissible P6/A1/A2 rows, or the killed conforming P6 atom as a candidate.
 2. Do not dispatch another implementation by renaming a carrier, return ABI, checkpoint topology, builder, regular-expression fusion, or fixture.
 No same-atom continuation or distinct P7 is authorized.
-3. A future research continuation must first quantify a reached cost-removal edge outside the P1–P6 genealogy and show how it can clear the 187,063 us budget despite 311,883 us of measured matching plus required products.
+3. The required post-P6 search is closed as a reached/current-host no-edge result, not a universal theorem.
+Luna is descriptive unequal-selection evidence only; do not cite its ratios as equal-work closure.
-   Architecture prose without that edge creates no prototype authority.
+4. Resume research or implementation only for a concrete newly reachable host primitive with primary evidence that it removes grammar-path plus required-product work and a conservative complete-product model at or below 187,063 us, or after an explicit user amendment to a frozen law.
-4. If such an edge is independently admitted, restart with an isolated equal-product fatal cell before any source, CSS, bootstrap, or broader plane.
+5. If such an edge is independently admitted, restart with an isolated, equal-selection fatal cell before any source, CSS, bootstrap, or broader plane.
+Stop on the first unequal sink/product or sub-10× CI-low.
 The scannerless, exact-product, and `>=10x` laws remain unchanged.
-5. Full CSS, formation Clean A/B, production freeze, candidate packing, API changes, Value/JSON consumption, release and BBNF remain blocked.
+6. Full CSS, formation Clean A/B, production freeze, candidate packing, API changes, Value/JSON consumption, release and BBNF remain blocked.
 Preserve scalar rollback, diagnostics-toggle-invariant recovery, exact UTF-16 slots/spans, typed nesting, run isolation and consumer projection.